Ford Asset Program

 Thank you for your interest in the Ford ASSET program at Mt.
 Hood Community College (MHCC).

-CAREER OUTLOOK: The growing complexity of the automobile, coupled with the need for highly trained technicians creates an excellent opportunity for a secure career.
+CAREER OUTLOOK: The need for highly trained technicians due to the growing complexity of the automobile creates an excellent opportunity for a secure career.

-PROGRAM OBJECTIVES: The program can prepare you for a variety of positions in the automotive field including Automotive Technician, Shop Foreman, Service Manager, Parts and Service Director.
+PROGRAM OBJECTIVES: The program prepares students for a variety of positions in the automotive field including Automotive Technician, Shop Foreman, Service Manager, Parts and Service Director.

 NATIONAL CERTIFICATION: All instructors are certified by the National Institute for Automotive Service Excellence (ASE).
 All MHCC automotive programs are certified by the National Automotive Technicians Education Foundation (NATEF).

-Current program curriculum can be viewed at Ford ASSET.
-The official curriculum will be published online by July 2019.
+- Current program curriculum can be viewed at Ford ASSET.

-Students are awarded Ford Motor Company STST factory training credentials throughout the program.
+- Students earn Ford Motor Company STST factory training credentials throughout the program.

-Students accepted to the Ford ASSET program work and earn college credits during alternate terms of the two-year training program for the Automotive Dealership Experience – Ford ASSET and are paid for the experience.
+- Students accepted to the Ford ASSET program earn college credits for the Automotive Dealership Experience-Ford ASSET during alternate terms of the two-year training program and are paid for the experience.

-Transfer considerations to four-year institutions: There are several institutions that will accept transfer students.
+- Transfer considerations to four-year institutions: Several institutions will accept transfer students.
 Please talk to a faculty adviser if you are interested in transferring to a four-year institution.